zikk090/python-numi-clone/README.md

 This is the start of the python numi clone project
 Find the original repo here: [Numi Calculator](https://github.com/nikolaeu/numi)

-We are going to be building this project from scratch and in parts
+WE all are going to be building this project from scratch and in parts

 # PART 1: ADDITION
 ## This is a function that allows the user to do addition in different ways.